What is the Average SAT Score?

 You’ll see scores such as subscores and cross-test scores (the score structure) on your SAT score report that break down how well you performed in specific areas.

 National percentiles reveal how you rank compared to other students.
 They can help set realistic goals, assess your competitive standing for specific colleges, or identify areas for improvement.
 With a range from 1 to 99, they represent the percentage of students who scored at or below your level.
 Essentially, a higher percentile indicates a stronger performance compared to your peers.

 How to Improve Your SAT Score

-Remember: SAT scores are just one thing colleges look at when deciding who to admit.
-Your grades, after-school activities, letters of recommendation, etc., give colleges a more complete picture of who you are.
+Remember: SAT scores are one of many parts of the application profile colleges view when deciding who to admit.
+Your grades, after-school activities, letters of recommendation, etc., give a more complete picture of who you are.